 Cope Thunder was a long training exercise and we would spend days in the field and then we would get a few days liberty in Angeles City, where Clark Air Base was.
 Most of my unit never made it on base.
 There were a lot of bars in Angeles City and one called the DMZ was owned by a Vietnam-era Marine.
 It was our home base.
 Most of us didn’t leave that bar except to sleep.

 Next stop, Korea!

 This blog post is actually for one of my assignments this week.
 I’m taking a Theology class at Liberty University as a requisite class while pursuing a Bachelors Degree in Computer Science: Cyber Security.
+With the rise in technology, cyber crimes have also become rampant and all of us need protection against malware, phishing, imposer emails, spam, and more.
+Therefore it is crucial to look for a reliable cyber threat intelligence platform and other security solutions.
 This week, we are studying Humanity and Human Sinfulness.
 We were given the assignment to discuss how a Biblical worldview affects or should affect our desires and to give an example of a conflict that we have between what we know we should do, and what we desire.
 So, I’m working ahead (classic over-achiever) and thought I’d get my assignments out of the way this week.
 After re-reading what I wrote, I thought it would make a good blog post.
 So – after about 3 years of not writing, here it is.
 I hope this speaks to at least one person.